MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

 For our purposes, we will assume that the open source, highly reviewed, and security tested code from the `Django Admin` Package and the `Django REST Framework` library have been sufficiently assessed.

-> NOTE: In practice you want to be careful about making too many assumptions about the security of third party libraries.
+> NOTE: In practice, you want to be careful about making too many assumptions about the security of third party libraries.

 That means we need to assess the security of each of the other endpoints.